6 Signs of Depression

 Depression is a silent disorder.
 It is not a simple “I am sad” feeling but is the feeling of extreme sadness which affects much on what we feel, think, act and handle daily activities.

 - Unexplained aches and pain all over the body.
 It is usual for the body to feel pain when you suffer from depression.
-Depression can greatly affect the body causing it to suffer from unexplainable pains in different parts of the body.
+It can greatly affect the body causing it to suffer from unexplainable pains in different parts of the body.
 These body pain includes headaches, back pains, muscle and joint pain, and chest pain.
-Depression adds up discomfort to the body.
+It adds up discomfort to the body.

 - Poor hygiene.
 This symptom exhibits self-neglect which is the inability to attend to one’s personal needs.
 Poor hygiene not only means depression but also psychotic disorders such as dementia.